-Learn how to make a savory, delicious and fluffy omelette with this quick and easy Spinach Cheese Omelete recipe.
-You can add any additional favorite fillings you choose.
-This step-by-step guide will show you how to make the perfect omelette every time.
+Learn how to make a savory, delicious and fluffy omelet with this quick and easy Spinach Cheese Omelet recipe.
+You can add any additional favorite fillings you choose for great flavor.
+This step-by-step guide to this simple dish with basic ingredients will show you how to make the perfect omelet every time.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.
 In the footer of this page is my full disclosure policy.